 America won her independence because of the bravery of the Founding Fathers.
 It could not have been done without a generation of men willing to say: “We must, indeed, all hang together, or most assuredly we shall all hang separately.”

 Abolitionism never would have triumphed without men and women like Frederick Douglas, Harriet Tubman, Sherman Booth, and John Brown, who risked imprisonment and worse in order to aid the escape of as many slaves as possible.
-And although President Lincoln professed a great respect for the laws, he would never have emancipated anyone if he hadn’t been willing to defy the Supreme Court.
+And although President Lincoln professed a great respect for the laws, he would never have emancipated anyone if he hadn’t been willing to defy the Supreme Court over the Dred Scott decision, when he believed that the Justices were usurping power that rightfully belonged elsewhere.

 The enemies of freedom gain power on the same principle.
 Lenin and Stalin both spent years in Siberia for their early revolutionary activities.
 Hitler and his lieutenants served time in prison after the Beer Hall Putsch.
 In the end, these men supplanted the old rulers because, what they lacked in decency, they made up for in courage.